hamish-milne/OHDL/Spec.md

 }
 ```

-A property address can be used as a full register pointer if it has both accessors (since the wires are identical), and to a normal net for the property type if it has at least the get accessor.
+A property address can be used as a full register net if it has both accessors (since the wires are identical), and to a normal net for the property type if it has at least the get accessor.
 Since property setters require an edge, they must be declared inline if they are to have multiple calling points.

 # Indexers